michaeluskov/stackoverflow-47378194/README.md

-# Sample for stackoverflow answer
+# Sample for StackOverflow answer
 https://stackoverflow.com/a/47379026/1555589